jafingerhut/cljol/doc/transitive-reduction-notes.md

 problem computationally more difficult.

 Finding a minimum equivalent graph is an NP complete problem, as proved by Sartaj Sahni [3].
+Basically, determining whether the minimum equivalent graph of a directed graph has at most `|V|` edges is the same as finding whether the graph has a Hamiltonian cycle, i.e. a cycle that includes each node exactly once, which is another known NP complete problem.

-Khuller, Raghavachari, and Young prove that there is a polynomial time algorithm that can guarantee finding a solution that contains at most about 1.64 times more edges than the minimum possible, and an algorithm that takes only slightly longer than linear time that guarantees finding a solution with at most 1.75 times more edges than the minimum possible.
+Khuller, Raghavachari, and Young prove that there is a polynomial time algorithm that guarantees finding a solution that contains at most about 1.64 times more edges than the minimum possible, and an algorithm that takes only slightly longer than linear time that guarantees finding a solution with at most 1.75 times more edges than the minimum possible.

 # References